InoryS/COM3D2.ResourceUnloadOptimizations.Plugin/README.md

 # COM3D2.ResourceUnloadOptimizations.Plugin
 This plugin is only for COM3D2.

-This plugin is a modified version of BepInEx.Utility https://github.com/BepInEx/BepInEx.Utility
+This plugin is a modified version of [BepInEx.ResourceUnloadOptimizations](https://github.com/BepInEx/BepInEx.Utility/tree/master/BepInEx.ResourceUnloadOptimizations)

 Released under GNU GENERAL PUBLIC LICENSE Version 3.

-Part of the code (monoPatcher) comes from https://github.com/silver1145/COM3D2.DCMMemoryOptimization and the repository code comes from [KK]MMDD (@Countd360).
+Some code (monoPatcher) comes from [COM3D2.DCMMemoryOptimization](https://github.com/silver1145/) which in turn comes from [KK]MMDD (@Countd360).

 Released under MIT.